-From the heart of the northern horizon
+From beyond the far northern horizon

 A dim, palpitating fountain of flame

-Rose, quivered, and flooded the southern land.
+Rose, quivered, and shot rays toward the south.

-Aurora lit the sky,
+Aurora Borealis lit the sky.

 In my mental sea.